-According to those who know him well, the essence of Jack Templeton, the President and Chairman of the John Templeton Foundation, is to be found in his beloved profession of medicine.
+According to those who know him well, the essence of Jack Templeton, the

 “I’ll always see him as a doctor,” says his daughter, Jennifer Templeton Simpson.
 “And though he no longer practices, his being a doctor influences everything—the way he views things, the way he handles problems, the way he asks a lot of questions before he says anything.
 He’s basically an investigative person—one who never gives up when he doesn’t have the answer.”